spolischook/travis-nginx-test/application/crm-enterprise/UPGRADE-1.12.md

 - The method OroCRM\Bundle\ChannelBundle\EventListener\UpdateIntegrationConnectorsListener::onChannelSucceedSave was renamed to onChannelSave
 - The method OroCRM\Bundle\MagentoBundle\EventListener\UpdateIntegrationConnectorsListener::onChannelSucceedSave was renamed to onChannelSave
 - The class OroCRM\Bundle\ChannelBundle\EventListener\ChangeChannelStatusListener was renamed to ChangeIntegrationStatusListener
+- The class OroCRM\Bundle\ChannelBundle\EventListener\ChangeChannelStatusListener to ChangeIntegrationStatusListener
+- The class OroCRM\Bundle\ChannelBundle\EventListener\ChannelSaveSucceedListener to UpdateIntegrationConnectorsListener